DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 This package contains the Datadog .NET APM tracer for configuring custom instrumentation.

+⚠ Starting with version 3.0.0, this package requires that you also configure automatic instrumentation.
+Using this package without automatic instrumentation is no longer supported

 > If you are only using automatic instrumentation, **you do not need this package**.
 Please [read our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for details on how to install the tracer for automatic instrumentation.

 > If you are using automatic instrumentation and would like to interact with APM only through C# attributes, see the [Datadog.Trace.Annotations](https://www.nuget.org/packages/Datadog.Trace.Annotations/) NuGet package.